Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 ## HipChat Integration

-TeamServer supports integration with HipChat as well!
-With this new connection you can receive notifications from TeamServer in your configured HipChat channel using a format similar to in-app notifications.
+Contrast supports integration with HipChat as well!
+With this new connection you can receive notifications from Contrast in your configured HipChat channel using a format similar to in-app notifications.

 ### Setup